Yorzaren/authentication-system-leak-detection/README.md

 See: <https://stackoverflow.com/a/64550826>

-### Windows
+### Windows - Set up the Database
-You should have already setup the password for the database when you installed it.
+You should have already set up the password for the database when you installed it.

 ## Initialize the Database

-### Linux
+### Linux - Initialize the Database
 Copy the path of `initialize_database.sql` located in the root of the repository

 ```cmd